iPlexor/Hello-GitHub/README.md

 ﻿# Hello World

-I can't publicly share 99.999% of the code I've ever worked on.
-So here's a _simple_ Hello World program in C# to show you how _never_ to write code.
+Since I can't publicly share 99.999% of my code on GitHub, here's a _simple_ Hello World program in C# to show you how _not_ to code.

 Realistically, this is a MarkDown project about problem solving with some snippets of C#.
 It also exposes how bloody silly and frustrating coding can be.